 Why Health Professionals Refer Patients To Us For Customized Contact Lens Fittings

-Luxe Vision and Optical is a contact lens practice that continues to develop great relationships with other practitioners around the Worthington, OH area.
+Luxe Vision and Optical is a contact lens practice that continues to develop great relationships with other practitioners around the Powell area.
 We work with corneal specialists and other physicians to offer a continuum of care for their patients with corneal irregularities by providing advanced custom contact lens fittings, even for the most hard-to-fit patients.

 Our training and expertise in the area of scleral and other custom-fit contact lenses is the primary reason that other healthcare professionals refer to our practice.